OkoliEvans/Blockgrid/README.md

-## Metro eletrik
+## Block Grid

-**Metro eletrik is an on-chain electricitiy subscription system where energy users can buy uints using cryptocurrencies.**
+**Block grid is an on-chain electricitiy subscription system where energy users can buy uints using cryptocurrencies.** First time users on the platform get free **GRID** token airdropped to their wallet.

 How to: